Henryrjung/11_note_taker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

+## Instructions

+Please click on the Heroku link, or open the command line in the server.js file and enter "node server.js". then in your browser enter "localhost:8080" and hit enter.

 ## Links
 * Github: https://github.com/Henryrjung/11_note_taker
 * Heroku: